Due to the very nature of The Masquerade

 - In Forever Knight, Nick's partner Tracy knows that vampires exist and knows that Vachon is a vampire.
 However, Vachon and Nick hide the fact that Nick is a vampire from her, and she doesn't find out until the last episode.

-- Buffy the Vampire Slayer season 4- The Initiative are vaguely aware of the Slayer, but have no idea she a) really exists and b) is Buffy, while Buffy has no idea that her new boyfriend and college professor are part of a military operation to do what destiny has decided is supposed to be her job.
+- In season 4, the Initiative are vaguely aware of the Slayer as a myth, but have no idea she a) really exists and b) is Buffy, while Buffy has no idea that her new boyfriend and one of her college professors are part of a military operation to do what destiny has decided is supposed to be her job.

 - Wizards of Waverly Place: There have been several characters the Russos have met and have known to be muggles to them for quite a while before it was discovered that they were wizards or magical creatures as well.
 Notable examples are Stevie, Mason, and TJ.